Which Microgreen Soil is Best -Part 2

-The basil grown in pure coir is lagging behind the other two, in development, size, and color.
+The basil grown in pure coir lags behind the other two in development, size, and color.

-The basil in the peat-based media isn't that far behind the middle tray.
-We'd be happy with those microgreens if the middle tray weren't there.
+The peat-based media basil isn’t far behind the middle tray.
+We’d be happy with those microgreens if the middle tray weren’t there.

 Day 25 – How Things Change – Too Little Too Late?

-Six days later and the basil microgreens grown in the peat-based potting mix have overtaken the coir-based potting mix in size.
-But they haven't colored as nicely.
+Six days later, the basil microgreens grown in the peat-based potting mix have overtaken the coir-based potting mix in size.
+But they haven’t colored as nicely.

-The microgreens grown in pure coir lag behind both of the potting mix microgreen soil media.
+The microgreens are grown in pure coir lag behind both potting mix microgreen soil media.

 We aren’t quite sure why the turn of events.

-Maybe the humic acids that leonardite supposedly adds to the mix is the difference?
+Maybe the humic acids that leonardite supposedly adds to the mix are the difference?

 Which Microgreen Soil Media Is Best for Slow-growing Microgreens?

-It appears that slow-growing microgreens, those that are harvested after 20-days or longer, do better in a peat-based potting mix.
+Slow-growing microgreens, harvested after 20 days or longer, appear to do better in a peat-based potting mix.
 The coir-based potting mix is not quite as good as the peat-based mix.

-Pure coconut coir is definitely not the microgreen soil media to use for slow-growing microgreens.
+Pure coconut coir is not the microgreen soil media to use for slow-growing microgreens.